UniSalento-IDALab-Bachelor-Thesis/francesco-giuri-movesense-integration/README.md

 The project is configured to be deployed on Render.com, utilizing the provided `Dockerfile`.

-Alternatively, the project is deployed and available at:
+It's deployed and available at:
 [https://movesenseapp.onrender.com/dashboard.html](https://movesenseapp.onrender.com/dashboard.html)

 ---